Keto Pumpkin Crisp

 Here’s the thing, keto avocado toast is absurdly easy.
 There’s no fancy equipment, no million-dollar ingredients, and it still tastes like something from a five-star brunch spot.
 You get creamy, rich avocado, that satisfying crunch, and a whole load of flavor for almost no effort.
 Honestly, I eat this so often that if they had a “frequent flyer” card at my own kitchen, I’d be platinum status.

 And it’s not just a keto thing.
 It actually fills you up, so bye-bye mid-morning snack cravings.
 Plus, you can play around and top it a million ways depending on the mess in your fridge.
 Sometimes I toss on everything bagel seasoning, maybe a handful of microgreens if I’m feeling boujee, or just a squirt of lime and a sprinkle of salt.
+Speaking of bagels, these Easy Almond Flour Bagels make an incredible base for your avocado spread too.
 Even my carb-loving husband sneaks bites off my plate.
 Try it and see if you don’t get hooked too.

 “I never thought anything healthy would taste this good.
 I used to roll my eyes at low-carb recipes till I tried keto avocado toast.
 Total convert now.”